Reham-Omar/learning-journal/read6b.md

 * you can have one bit which the smallest information computer can store.
 * inside a computers there’s wires and circiuts carry all the information. with one wire with electricity flowing through it , the signal could be one or off so it can represent a yes or no .
-* with more wires more bits with more bits you can represent more complex informatio
+* with more wires more bits with more bits you can represent more complex information